 Changing behaviours and attitudes is not an easy or solitary task, and access to valuable peer networks is an effective way to support senior leaders.

-You can read Ewa's article on Organisational culture change: the importance of having faith here.
+You might also like Ewa's article on Organisational culture change: the importance of having faith.